About our Precision Agriculture Services

 How Our Farm Mapping Services have Evolved and Grown

-Our services have been developed in consultation and collaboration with agricultural industry organisations and higher education institutions including Growcom (Hort 360 program), University of Queensland Gatton, CottonInfo, GRDC and Qld Dept of Agriculture and Forestry (DAF).
+Our services have been developed in consultation and collaboration with agricultural industry organisations and higher education institutions including Sugar Research Australia, Growcom (Hort 360 program), University of Queensland Gatton, CottonInfo, GRDC and Qld Dept of Agriculture and Forestry (DAF).
 We are constantly working with other organisations to collaboratively develop and improve the services we offer to growers, agronomists and consultants.

 Our multispectral crop health mapping service provides valuable comparative health and growth data for crops at various stages of development, plant biomass estimation, relative plant vigour and comparative vigour and health across different trial plots.
-We can also include your yield data as a map layer.
+We can also include your yield data as a farm mapping layer.
 Combined with EM soil conductivity and soil testing data, it provides a valuable long-term data source for managing crops and field rotations.

 Our multispectral RedEdge sensor includes the latest DLS2 incident light sensor which reads the current lighting conditions and corrects the data captured to factor in a standard lighting level regardless of ambient conditions.